 - Photoshop Files: To get the highest print quality, it is best to save your files as TIFF files.
 High resolution JPEG files are acceptable if they meet the resolution standard.
 EPS files can also be used, but they will be converted to PDF before being printed.

-Criteria for 4-Color Process Printing:
+4-Color Process Printing:

 All artwork must be created in CMYK format.
 If Spot Colors or colors made from RGB are provided, our presses must convert them to CMYK and therefore, colors may vary from your original artwork.
-Since colors can also change from one printing device to another, if color is important to you, we suggest you ask for a press proof to see exactly what your labels will look like.
-When creating artwork from scratch, take into account the format settings and the following:

 BEFORE Saving Your File – Double Check Your Work:

-- Did you check for spelling?
+- Did you check your SPELLING? *

-- Are Spot colors PANTONE solid coated?
+- Are Spot colors PANTONE solid to process?

-Saving Your Files:
+- ILLUSTRATOR Saving Your File: